alineuwi/QUIZBORD-PROJECT/README.md

-# Triangle tracker, Date 21st,Dec 2018
+# QUIZBORD-PROJECT Date 21st,Dec 2018

-By UWIMANA Aline
+# By UWIMANA Aline

 ## Description

-the Aim of this project is to show a Quiz board by using HTML , styles.css,javascript and bootsrap.css.
+This application asks the user to take a test on JavaScript by answering questions and then display the score achieved by the user.

 ## Setup/Installation Requirements